 Lowrie was a bargain for players last year because he came cheaply and he did something he's only done one other time in his career -- avoid the disabled list.
 His 2017 looked a lot like his only othe...

 Jed Lowrie Contract Information:

-Agreed to a three-year contract with the Astros in December of 2014.
+Signed a three-year contract with the Astros in December of 2014.
 Contract includes a $6 million club option and $1 million buyout for 2018.

 To instantly reveal our fantasy analysis of every player – including Jed Lowrie – simply subscribe now.